Legal information for students

-A range of resources is available to support Legal Studies students and teachers.
+Find information and resources for HSC Legal Studies students and teachers.

 The HSC Legal Studies research guide brings together the essential resources for studying Preliminary and HSC Legal Studies into one place.
 It lists resources that will help you find relevant legislation, cases, journal articles, research papers and media reports that you can use to support your research.